-- The maximum award for the winter break is $1000, and the maximum award for the summer break is $2500.
+- The standard financial award is $3000 and the maximum award for the summer break is $4500 depending on geographic location and financial need.
 Graduating seniors receive 80% of their award at the start of the summer, and all other class years receive 90% of their award.
 The final portion is distributed upon completion of the internship.
 International students should also be aware that they will have to pay a 14% tax on their award.
 More information.

 - Priority will be given to the highest quality proposals with an emphasis on proposals that mesh with the applicant's long term career objectives.

 - The Internship Fellowship fund may be used to cover program fees with internship organizations or other academic institutions, but will be carefully considered by the selection committee.
 The award wil not cover tuition expenses.

 - If the committee discovers that any part of your proposal is fraudulent, it reserves the right to revoke all or some of your internship fellowship.

 - Students are not eligible to apply for internship fellowships at the same internship site more than once and they are not eligible if they have held the same internship position previously.

 - It is the student's responsibility to secure the internship they wish to receive funding for through the application process.
 The Center for Career Excellence office encourages students to examine the integrity and safety of all internship sites they wish to pursue.
 Read more here.

 ** If your internship meets the minimum time requirement (30 hours/week; 8 weeks) and is unpaid, complete the Standard application on Handshake.